 Do Disclosures Belong on the Red Carpet?

 With this in mind, when you see a group of models/actresses all wearing one brand, chances are, they are guests of that brand.
-For instance, last year Ciara, Hailee Steinfeld, Jennifer Hudson, Amber Valetta, Lucky Blue Smith and Pyper America Smith all wore H&M. This is because the Swedish fast fashion – which is one of the sponsors of the Gala – dressed them, paid for their tickets (by way of its table), and may have even paid them to attend.
+For instance, in 2017, Ciara, Hailee Steinfeld, Jennifer Hudson, Amber Valetta, Lucky Blue Smith and Pyper America Smith all wore H&M. This is because the Swedish fast fashion – which was one of the sponsors of the Gala that year – dressed them, paid for their tickets (by way of its table), and may have even paid them to attend.

 Interestingly, although unsurprisingly, such endorsement-style connections are almost never disclosed by way of brands’ websites and/or the brands/celebrities’ social media accounts when they post about the event (raising truth-in-advertising and Federal Trade Commission ("FTC") concerns).

-According to the New York Post, “Sponsors like Yahoo, who ponied up $3 million for two tables at the 2015 gala, typically underwrite the party and museum exhibit.
+According to the New York Post, “Sponsors like Yahoo, which ponied up $3 million for two tables at the 2015 gala, typically underwrite the party and museum exhibit.
 And they’re usually in with Vogue.
 Yahoo CEO Marissa Mayer appeared in a 2013 Vogue article and shoot.
-Apple, which was a sponsor in 2016 and is again this year, purchased a 12-page spread in the March 2015 issue of Vogue, valued at more than $2.2 million, according to Adweek.”
+Apple, which was a sponsor in 2016 and is again this year, purchased a 12-page spread in the March 2015 issue of Vogue, valued at more than $2.2 million."

-The FTC recently emphasized the need for both brands and endorsers to abide by its disclosure guidelines, which state that if there is a “material connection” between an endorser and an advertiser (aka: a connection that might affect the weight or credibility that consumers give the endorsement) that connection must be "clearly and conspicuously" disclosed.
-It also recently held that disclosures, such as as “#sp,” “Thanks [Brand],” or “#partner” - in an Instagram post to mean that the post is sponsored, are not valid.
-However, “Ad,” “Promotion,” or “Sponsored,” or “#Ad,” are acceptable forms of disclosure.
+It is precisely these otherwise unexpected connections that the FTC considers important and in need to proper disclosure.
+The government agency has, on more than one occasion, emphasized the need for both brands and endorsers to abide by its disclosure guidelines, which state that if there is a “material connection” between an endorser and an advertiser (i.e., a connection that might affect the weight or credibility that consumers give the endorsement) that connection must be "clearly and conspicuously" disclosed.

-Just like with other red carpet events, the FTC's rules almost certainly apply to the Met Gala.
-Venable’s Daniel S. Blynn, a partner in the firm’s national Advertising and Marketing Practice, says, “The [FTC's] Guides suggest that the celebrity should disclose his or her material connection to the advertiser.”
-Such a material connection could very well be deemed to arise from a brand providing a celebrity or model with a comped ticket.
-(Although it is worth noting that the language surrounding such a scenario is arguably a bit tricky).
+Such a material connection could very well be deemed to arise from a brand providing a celebrity or model with a comped ticket, although it is worth noting that the language surrounding such a scenario is arguably a bit tricky.